Shalini24Kanna/Packaging-Workshop/README.md

 ### Introduction And Getting Started With ANSYS Electronics Desktop

 Instal ANSYS Electronics Desktop software.
 Then open Ansys EDT tool.
 If you cannot see all design file types.
+Go to

-Go to tools -> Options -> General Options -> Desktop Configuration ->  ‘Set target configuration’ as ALL
+        Tools -> Options -> General Options -> Desktop Configuration ->  ‘Set target configuration’ as ALL

  ![image](https://github.com/user-attachments/assets/2c9f89e1-2a7c-4efc-8f31-12e046e01fd9)